 34. Snowy Pinecone Garland from A Pumpkin and a Princess

-Tie your flocked pinecones or hot glue them on a string.
+Tie your flocked pinecones or hot glue them on a string for a homemade garland with rustic charm.

 Supplies: